 Drug metabolites are eliminated primarily through bile or the kidneys.
 Renal elimination depends on

 All of these factors are altered in the first 2 yr of life.
 Renal plasma flow is low at birth (12 mL/min) and reaches adult levels of 140 mL/min by age 1 yr.
 Similarly, GFR is 2 to 4 mL/min at birth, increases to 8 to 20 mL/min by 2 to 3 days, and reaches adult levels of 120 mL/min by 3 to 5 mo.

 Because of the above factors, drug dosing in children < 12 yr is always a function of age, body weight, or both.
 This approach is practical but not ideal.
 Even within a population of similar age and weight, drug requirements may differ because of maturational differences in absorption, metabolism, and elimination.
-Thus, when practical, dose adjustments should be based on plasma drug concentration.
+Thus, when practical, dose adjustments should be based on plasma drug concentration (however, plasma drug concentration may not reflect the drug concentration in the target organ).
 Unfortunately, these adjustments are not feasible for most drugs.
-Studies done as a result of federal legislation (the Best Pharmaceuticals for Children Act of 2001 and the Pediatric Research Equity Act of 2003 [both renewed in 2007]) have provided dosing for > 150 drugs that previously did not have pediatric dosing information.
+Studies done as a result of federal legislation (the Best Pharmaceuticals for Children Act of 2001 and the Pediatric Research Equity Act of 2003 [both renewed in 2012]) have provided dosing for > 450 drugs that previously did not have pediatric dosing information.

 Last full review/revision September 2013 by Cheston M. Berlin, Jr., MD